-Do you anticipate a career involving international travel, cross-cultural partnerships, or collaborative work in a diverse workplace?
-The University of Michigan’s new accelerated MA program in Transcultural Studies can help you develop the historical, theoretical, and practical knowledge you need to navigate forward-looking career pathways in an increasingly cosmopolitan and globalized world.
+Many students majoring in Comparative Literature or minoring in Translation Studies anticipate a career involving international travel, cross-cultural partnerships, or collaborative work in a diverse workplace.
+If you are one of them, the University of Michigan’s new accelerated MA program in Transcultural Studies can help you build on your literary training to navigate forward-looking career pathways in an increasingly cosmopolitan and globalized world.

-This interdisciplinary program is intended to provide both advanced training and a capstone experience for current LSA undergraduates who anticipate pursuing a PhD or working in business or non-profit contexts where intercultural competency and a critical framework for thinking systematically about connections, comparisons, and translations among human communities will be desirable skills.
+This interdisciplinary program, which includes the Department of Comparative Literature as an official partner, is intended to provide both advanced training and a capstone experience for current LSA undergraduates who anticipate pursuing a PhD or working in other professional settings where intercultural competency and a critical framework for thinking systematically about connections, comparisons, and translations among human communities will be desirable skills.

 Transcultural Studies uses approaches from across the Humanities and Social Sciences to foster a critical and historically informed understanding of human communication and interaction across perceived boundaries of language, culture, nationality race, and religious identity.
 The program allows you to earn a UM Master’s Degree with one additional year of study beyond the BA.

 Students who are juniors this year are eligible to apply; applications are due April 1st.
 For more information, see the Program in Transcultural Studies website or email firstname.lastname@example.org.